 - The forest tent caterpillar (Malacosoma disstria) will chomp away at the leaves and cause defoliation.
 You can try organic controls like Bacillus thuringiensis var. kurstaki, neem oil and spinosad.
 You can remove affected branches and get rid of nests and eggs.
 If the problem persists and is extensive, call your local extension service to find appropriate insecticides for your area.

 - Sapsuckers are a type of bird that peck holes into the trunk to reach the sap.
-Our Forestry Guide, Steve Nix, suggests that you can wrap the areas of the trunk where they attack in burlap, or you can use a deterrent that is formulated for sapsuckers.
+You can wrap the areas of the trunk where they attack in burlap, or you can use a deterrent that is formulated for sapsuckers.

 - Sourgum scale (Chionaspis nyssae) and other scales